Klylee/SSSG/README.md

 # SSSG: Subsurface Scattering Gaussians for Surface Reconstruction of Translucent Objects

 SSSG is a novel 3DGS-based surface reconstruction pipeline for translucent objects.
 It is realized based on PGSR.
-The code is under orgnizing.
+The code is under organization.

 ## Installation